Scientific Name: Impatiens glandulifera

 Other names: Policeman's helmet, Indian Touch-Me-Not, Ornamental Jewelweed, Pink Peril, Poor Man's Orchid

 A large succulent, annual introduced in 1839 to Kew Gardens as a greenhouse plant, it escaped to the wild, now naturalised in the British Isles and many other countries - it is very invasive and should be removed when found.
 It is in the same genera as the colourful, bedding Impatiens or Busy-lizzies, but grows much taller - up to 2 metres high.
 Preferred sites are moist areas, usually along river banks, but it colonises many other areas.
-Dense stands suffocate other plants so when it dies away in the winter, river banks are left bare and more liable to erosion.
+Dense stands suffocate other plants so when it dies away in the winter, river banks are left bare and more liable to erosion - this can block drainage systems and the silting of the water damages invertebrates and fish.

 The sap can be used to sooth the rash caused by Poison Ivy and the stems can be eaten after boiling.
 A yellow dye can be extracted from the whole plant.